Narcy (rapper)

-Yassin Alsalman, better known by his stage name Narcy (formerly The Narcicyst), is an Iraqi-Canadian rapper, author, university instructor and actor.
+Yassin Alsalman, (Arabic: ياسين السلمان), better known by his stage name Narcy (formerly The Narcicyst), is an Iraqi-Canadian rapper, author, university instructor and actor.
 He currently resides in Montreal, Quebec, Canada.
+He is the founder of Wearethemedium and the co-founder of Montreal’s Old Port cultural hub Maktaba Bookshop, alongside Sundus Abdul-Hadi.

 Biography

-Alsalman's parents are originally from Basra, Iraq but emigrated to the United Arab Emirates (UAE) in the 1970s.
+Alsalman's parents are originally from Basra, Iraq, but emigrated to the United Arab Emirates (UAE) in the 1970s.
 Yassin was born in Dubai in 1982.
 In 1987, at the age of five, he and his family moved to Montreal, Quebec, Canada.
 Yassin spent much of his youth moving back and forth between Canada and the UAE, spending his high school years receiving an education in Dubai.

 Career

 Music

 In 2000 Yassin moved back to Montreal and started working on his music production in a local recording studio.
-He has released ten albums and EPs as a solo artist and collaborated with Mashrou' Leila, A Tribe Called Red, yasiin bey.
+He has released ten albums and EPs as a solo artist and collaborated with Mashrou' Leila, A Tribe Called Red, Yasiin Bey.

+Released in November 2024, NARCY's newest project, To Be An (Arab) (TBA(A)), explores identity, storytelling, and medium.
+The double LP follows an emotional man in artificial times, guided by an AI therapy bot (DJ Nooriyah).
+It was produced by Alsalman, Thanks Joey, Sandhill, Nicholas Craven, and more.

-Narcy's most recent album, 2020's Love & Chaos, was made over a five-week period during the coronavirus pandemic.
+Narcy's album, 2020's Love & Chaos, was made over a five-week period during the coronavirus pandemic.

 During a performance at 2019's Sole DXB Festival in Dubai, where he performed alongside Blackstar and Wu-Tang, Narcy stated that there "are not many people from Iraq in the rap game in North America, so I take my space with a great sense of responsibility."

 On Sept.
 8, 2020, musician Todd Rundgren released his new single, "Espionage," a collaboration with Narcy that features his lead vocals.

 Narcy's performances and lyrics are often political.
 In 2017, he joined Jeremy Scahill, Desmond Cole and Naomi Klein for a taping of The Intercept podcast, during which he performed a spoken word poem.

 He has also directed many of his own music videos, and those of frequent collaborators.
 His video for A Tribe Called Red ft Yaasiin Bey's R.E.D. won the 2017 "Video of the Year" at the Juno awards.

 Acting

 As an actor, he appeared in the movie City of Life which revolves around life in Dubai in 2009.
 In the movie, he played the role of Khalfan, a conflicted yet loyal Emirati teenager caught in a class struggle with his best friends.
-He has also starred in short Gemini-nominated series Verte, a musical short on the Green Line in Montreal's Metro system.
+He has also starred in short Gemini-nominated series Verte, a musical short on the Green Line in Montreal's Metro system, directed by his sister Hala Al-Salman.
 He also is known to act in his music videos, both as Jamal in self-written RISE as well as Jassem in his latest release "Makoo", off World War Free Now!.
 He also voiced the playable character of Darius I, who speaks Aramaic, in the video game Sid Meier's Civilization V.